facebook/docusaurus/website/docs/styling-layout.md

 }
 ```

+Infima uses 7 shades of each color.
+We recommend using [ColorBox](https://www.colorbox.io/) to find the different shades of colors for your chosen primary color.
 In future, we will provide an easier way to generate the different shades of colors.

 <!-- TODO need more refinement here -->